Medical Geneticist - Stanford University School of Medicine

 Successful candidates should have an MD or equivalent degree with board eligibility or board certification in medical genetics and genomics and have medical licensure in California by the starting date.

 At Stanford, we strive to ensure that a diversity of cultures, races and ethnicities, genders, political and religious beliefs, physical and learning differences, sexual orientations and identities is thriving on our campus.
 Such diversity will inspire new angles of inquiry, new modes of analysis, new discoveries and new solutions.
-To learn more about how Stanford thinks about contributions to equity, diversity, and inclusion, please review our IDEAL website.
+To learn more about how Stanford thinks about contributions to equity, diversity, and inclusion, please review our IDEAL website, found here: Click Here

 The Pediatrics Department, School of Medicine, and Stanford University value faculty who are committed to advancing diversity, equity, and inclusion.
-Candidates may optionally include as part of their research or teaching statement a brief discussion of how their work will further these ideals.
-Please submit a cover letter and CV submitted as a single attachment to the email address below.
+Please submit a cover letter with optional diversity statement and CV to: Apply Here

 About Stanford University School of Medicine, Division of Medical Genetics